 - Chickpeas, regardless of the type, should not be seeded more than once in four years on the same land.
 No insurance coverage for any type of loss will be accepted by SCIC on any acres where shorter rotations have been used.

 - Chickpea varieties seeded should be recommended varieties.
 A copy of a seed test for germination and ascochyta completed within the last eight months must be provided upon request to your customer service office by April 30.
 The level of infection in the seed as it is ready to go in the ground (after cleaning and application of any seed treatment) must be less than or equal to three seeds per 1,000 (0.3 per cent), or one seed per 400.
 In cases where disease is apparent in the field and the seed test results are greater than 0.3 per cent, insurance coverage for any type of loss will be denied.
 A sample of your seed (treated if required) taken from the seed that went in the ground must be kept for claim purposes.
 Samples may be requested at seeding time.

 - Seed treatment for pythium must be applied.

 - The use of unregistered pesticides is not acceptable and can injure or delay maturity; therefore, the use of such products may jeopardize your insurance.

 - Crops must be monitored at all growth stages and a foliar fungicide applied as required during the growing season.
 Claims will be reduced or denied if adequate disease prevention measures are not implemented.

-The Saskatchewan Crop Insurance Corporation is committed to developing a financially sound insurance package to meet the needs of chickpea producers.
+SCIC is committed to developing a financially sound insurance package to meet the needs of chickpea producers.
 Producer input and co-operation is essential to the growth of this insurance program.
 SCIC encourages all chickpea producers to discuss their needs and concerns with the Corporation.

 Download PDF version